MC-Franco-de-Leon/Coupon-Purchase-Prediction/README.md

 * trans (python) to translate Japanese words to English
 * similarity (ipynb) executes three similarity recommenders based on three similarity metrics (jaccard, pearson, cosine)
+* popular (python) finds the top 10 active users, then displays the coupon preferences of the top three.
+Finds the most popular coupons, and the cities (small_area_name) with more coupon activity.